 - In a modular course, you take it one step at a time.

-- First, you get your PPL licence, which includes 100 hours of theory, 9 theoretical exams, and a minimum of 45 hours of flight instruction and a skill test.
+- First, you get your PPL licence, which includes 100 hours of theory, 9 theoretical exams, a minimum of 45 hours of flight instruction and a skill test.
 This course can take between 4 to 6 months, depending on weather and aircraft availability.

-- Then you must complete your ATPL Theory training (either onsite or online), study and pass the 14 ATPL subjects, which usually takes between 10 to 16 months, in a period that is used to continue flying in order to complete your hour building.
+- Then you must complete your ATPL Theory training (either onsite or online), study and pass the 14 ATPL subjects, which usually takes between 10 to 16 months, in a period that is used to continue flying to complete your hour building.

 - Following the completion of the ATPL theory exams and having done enough flying hours you can start your ME, IR, PBN and CPL training.
 Once you have your CPL licence you can extend your training by completing additional courses such as the Advanced UPRT and MCC or APS MCC.

 - A modular course is perfect for those who want to work full time while they are studying, and do not mind taking between 24 to 36 months to complete their training.